 In 1921, the People’s Revolution won in Mongolia with the help of the Russian Red Army and thus Mongolia became the second socialist country in the world.
 After Bogd Khan’s death in 1924, the Mongolian People’s Republic was proclaimed and the first Constitution was adopted.

 Mongolia was under a Soviet-dominated Communist regime for almost 70 years, from 1921 to 1990.
 In the fall of 1989 and the spring of 1990, new currents of political movement began to emerge in Mongolia, inspired by the Glasnost and Perestroika in the Soviet Union and the collapse of the Communist regimes in Eastern Europe.
 In March 1990, a democratic revolution that started with hunger strikes to overthrow the Government led to the peaceful renouncement of communism.
 Mongolia’s renouncement of communism led to a multi-party system, a new constitution and a transition to a market economy.

-Mongolia is the world’s second largest landlocked country and occupies a territory of 1.56 million square kilometers.
-It is located in Asia, bordered by Russia in the north and China in the south, east and west.
-Mongolia is the world’s least densely populated country, with a population of 3.1 million people living in a vast area of 1.56 million square kilometers.
-Ulaanbaatar is Mongolia’s capital and largest city and home to approximately 50% of the country’s population.
+Mongolia is the world’s second-largest landlocked country and occupies a territory of 1.56 million square kilometers.
+It is located in Asia, bordered by Russia in the north and China in the south, east, and west.
+Mongolia is the world’s least densely populated country, with a population of 3.2 million people living in a vast area of 1.56 million square kilometers.
+Ulaanbaatar is Mongolia’s capital and the largest city as well as being home to approximately 50% of the country’s population.

-Ethnic Mongols comprise approximately 94.9% of the population, Kazakh 5% and Turkic, Chinese and Russians make up the remaining population.
+Ethnic Mongols comprise approximately 94.9% of the population, and Kazakh, Turkic, Chinese and Russians make up the remaining population.

 Buddhism is major religion in Mongolia with a small number of Muslims, Christians, and Shamans.